jerwallace/aws-robomaker-workshops/content/workshop/helloworld.md

      ![1_gazebo_objects](../../images/1_gazebo_objects.png)

      And now go back to Rviz and look at the camera window.
-You will see the objects pass in front as the robot turns! :bulb: If you can, position both windows so you can see the robot in Gazebo and the camera view from Rviz:
+You will see the objects pass in front as the robot turns!
+If you can, position both windows so you can see the robot in Gazebo and the camera view from Rviz:

      ![1_both_apps](../../images/1_both_apps.png)